 Killer nurse Lucy Letby could face new charges over more baby deaths at hospitals

+Letby is serving 15 whole-life orders after she was convicted of murdering seven infants and attempting to murder seven others

+Prosecutors are considering new charges against child killer Lucy Letby in relation to other deaths and non-fatal collapses of babies at hospitals where she worked.

-They relate to her time at Countess of Chester Hospital and Liverpool Women’s Hospital
+The Crown Prosecution Service (CPS) confirmed on Wednesday that it had recieved further evidence Cheshire Police relating to alleged incidents at the Countess of Chester Hospital and Liverpool Women's Hospital.

-Fresh allegations of baby deaths and collapses linked to child killer Lucy Letby are now under consideration by the Crown Prosecution Service (CPS), after detectives investigating her case submitted new evidence.

-Murder squad detectives from Cheshire Police passed the evidence to the CPS in recent days, relating to potential additional offences at hospitals where Letby worked.
+Former neonatal nurse, Letby, 35, is serving 15 whole-life orders after she was convicted of murdering seven infants and attempting to murder seven others, with two attempts on one of her victims, between June 2015 and June 2016.

 The Daily Mail has reported consideration of any new charges will involve the Government’s most senior lawyers, including Stephen Parkinson, the director of public prosecutions, and Attorney General Lord Hermer KC.